jupyter-incubator/contentmanagement/README.md

 # Try It

 We're running a tmpnb instance at http://jupyter.cloudet.xyz with a snapshot of this project (and other related incubator projects) pre-installed.

+# Install It

+`pip install jupyter_cms` and then restart your notebook server

 # Develop